-Why Study Elementary Education at Vermont State?
+Why Study Inclusive Childhood Education at Vermont State?

 - A unique program: Vermont State offers the only inclusive childhood education program in the state.